isomerpages/nlb-curiocity/_sample/Bukit Larangan: Cradle of Early Singapore.md

 Singapore's history during the pre-colonial period can be told through old maps of the region.
 Hand-drawn, painted or printed by European and Asian cartographers and explorers who traversed South-east Asia by ship in search of spices such as cloves, pepper and cinnamon, they are among the earliest material evidence of our past.

-Maps are a useful way to find out if a particular location such as Temasek was significant in some way.
-Geographical maps can be a visual representation of [knowledge and power](https://biblioasia.nlb.gov.sg/vol-17/issue-4/jan-to-mar-2022/asia-maps-cartography) in the sense that they can map out geographical locations, landmarks, as well as important trade locations.
-Cosmographical maps on the other hand can represent ideas about [the world](https://biblioasia.nlb.gov.sg/vol-11/issue-1/apr-jun-2015/search-sg-old-map) as well as belief systems.

 |   |
 |:--------:|
 | ![Alt text for image on Isomer site](/images/fc-bl-maps-1.jpg)|